pombredanne/bitbucket.org-ericvsmith-toposort/README.txt

-The interpretation of the input data here is: If 2 depends on 11; 9 depends on 11, 8 and 10; 10 depends on 11 and 3 (and so on), then in what order should we process the items such that all items are processed before any of their dependencies?::
+The interpretation of the input data here is: If 2 depends on 11; 9 depends on 11, 8 and 10; 10 depends on 11 and 3 (and so on), then in what order should we process the items such that all nodes are processed before any of their dependencies?::

     >>> from __future__ import print_function